IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ### 7. Enter any name for the sort key of the primary key

--   Enter time such as data transmission time
+-   Enter time such as data transmission time.
--   Please enter a name along with the key name of the transmission time sent by the IoT device
+-   Please enter a name along with the key name of the transmission time sent by the IoT device.
 -   Select "Character string" or "Numeric value" as the data type according to the value output by the IoT device.

 ![Sort key setting](../../images/vis-manual/en/setting_sortkey.png)